 The things you can find in our star system.
-Generally speaking, it consists of a central star, four Earth-type planets, four gas giants, and a large amount of smaller objects, including dwarf planets, moons, asteroids, comets and space junk, mostly clustered in rings around the Sun or other planets.
+Generally speaking, it consists of a central star, four terrestrial planets, two gas giants, two ice giants, and a large amount of smaller objects, including dwarf planets, moons, asteroids, comets and space junk, mostly clustered in rings around the Sun or other planets.

 Terrestrial ("Earth-type") planets